-You can have the Part D late enrollment penalty taken out of your monthly Social Security check.
+You can have the premium or Part D late enrollment penalty taken out of your monthly Social Security check.
 Contact Customer Care for more information on how to pay your penalty this way.
 We will be happy to help you set this up.
 (Phone numbers for Customer Care are printed on the back cover of this booklet.)

-What to do if you are having trouble paying your plan premium
+What to do if you are having trouble paying your plan premium or Part D late enrollment penalty

-Your plan premium is due in our office by the 1st of the month.
+Your plan premium or Part D late enrollment penalty is due in our office by the 1st of the month.
 If you are required to pay a late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.

-If you are having trouble paying your plan premium on time, please contact Customer Care to see if we can direct you to programs that will help with your plan premium.
+If you are having trouble paying your plan premium or Part D late enrollment penalty on time, please contact Customer Care to see if we can direct you to programs that will help with your plan premium or penalty.
 (Phone numbers for Customer Care are printed on the back cover of this booklet.)